olip78/portfolio/ranking/README.md

 # Final project of Ranking&Matching module of Hard ML specialization

 ## Task
-Develop of a ranking microservice for a QA system based on the [Quora Question Pairs](https://paperswithcode.com/dataset/quora-question-pairs) dataset.
+Developing a ranking microservice for a QA system based on the [Quora Question Pairs](https://paperswithcode.com/dataset/quora-question-pairs) dataset.
 The service should select the top 10 questions most relevant to a query (question).

 ## Solution
 ##### Project diagram: